 They sat in silence for a moment and then Kimberly asked about what could’ve been a potential issue in the two men’s relationship.
 “Did you ever question any of Isaac’s decisions regarding who he chose to help?”

 “No, I didn’t.
 First of all, it was his money, not mine.
-Secondly, because his motives were pure, it seemed to lead us to the right people.
+Secondly, because his motives were pure, they seemed to lead us to the right people.
 But when I talk about Isaac’s money, I want to emphasize that these were not handouts.
 It was clearly stipulated that the recipient had to do whatever they could, within their means, to help others.
 Whether it be volunteering their time or sharing their talents, they were encouraged to make the world, at least their part of it, a kinder more tolerant place.
 And I’m pleased to report that through the years most of them did return his generosity by paying it forward.
 Sometimes in dramatic fashion.
 Isaac understood that in this way whatever he did became more powerful and far-reaching.
 Each time he assisted someone and they did the same, the kindness was multiplied and even more lives were affected.”

 “This seems like it was an enormous undertaking.
 Other than having your assistance, did Isaac have a foundation or something to assist him?”